 Morris Hollender, a beloved member of TBI for over forty-five years, generously shared the musical and liturgical treasures from his family and the small Carpato-Ruthenian farming village where he was raised.
 Link here to learn about Mr. Hollender and experience his contributions.

-Today, Temple Beth Israel is a traditional, independent, egalitarian synagogue with a vibrant, diverse and close-knit membership under the spiritual leadership of Rabbi David Finkelstein.
-We welcome everyone through our doors, seeking provide access and inclusion for all who want a connection to meaningful Jewish life and community.
+Today, Temple Beth Israel is a traditional, independent, egalitarian synagogue with a vibrant, diverse and close-knit membership under the spiritual leadership of Rabbi Benjamin Chaidell.
+We welcome everyone through our doors, seeking to provide access and inclusion for all who want a connection to meaningful Jewish life and community.